stefbbq/abyssion/docs/LLM_GUIDE.md

 --- conventions

 Totally normal to feel this way.
 The longer you do this, the more edge cases and tradeoffs you see—and that makes every choice feel heavier.
-Here’s the straight version, no fluff:
+Here's the straight version, no fluff:

 ⸻

 🔧 When to Use Classes vs. Composables
 	•	Use classes when:
-	•	You’re modeling a domain entity or lifecycle-based object (User, Car, etc.).
+	•	You're modeling a domain entity or lifecycle-based object (User, Car, etc.).
 	•	You want inheritance or need to override behavior cleanly.
 	•	You care about encapsulating internal state with method access.
 	•	Use composables (functions + closures) when:
 	•	Behavior is king, not identity.
 	•	You want easier testing, reuse, and composition.
-	•	You’re in functional-heavy or React-style codebases.
+	•	You're in functional-heavy or React-style codebases.

 Most modern JS/TS leans composable.
 Cleaner dependency injection, less state weirdness.